-Potential Risks at Dog Parks: Safety Tips
+Dog Park Safety: Potential Risks and Safety Tips

 Dogs have been considered “man’s best friend” for a long time.
 In fact, a DNA study found domestic dogs have co-existed with people for over 30,000 years.
 So it should come as no surprise that there are over 89.7 million pet dogs in the United States.

 However, with this large population of dogs also comes risk.
 The Centers for Disease Control Prevention reported that roughly 4.5 million dog bites happen every year.
 These bites are caused by numerous factors including stress, fear and for protection.
-This why dog parks are sometimes the scene of a dog bite incident.
-If you were bitten by a dog at a park and would like to file a personal injury claim, it is essential to know the steps.
+This is why dog parks are sometimes the scene of a dog bite incident.
+Small dogs are especially at risk when interacting with a large dog or large dogs, so it’s important that dog parks have separate areas for different-sized dogs to prevent injuries.
+To prevent dog fights or a dog fight, always keep an eye on your dog and watch for warning signs, your dog’s body language, body language, and other signs of discomfort or aggressive behavior.
+Other dog owners also play a crucial role in maintaining safety and preventing incidents by supervising their pets and being attentive to interactions.

 Determining Liability